For bookings contact Tony King on 0417 524 696

-Lily (Lisa Sutton) took up trombone as an easy way to meet dysfunctional men, and she was indeed richly rewarded in her pursuits.
+Lily (Lisa Baird) took up trombone as an easy way to meet dysfunctional men, and she was indeed richly rewarded in her pursuits.
 She’s been playing music since she was three years old and completed a Degree in Serious Music Performance at the Sydney Conservatorium of Music, where for six years she never failed to disappoint her lecturers with her bad technique, bare feet and love of the pop music.

 King (Tony King) has also had a diverse musical career which was born on a boat from England and bred in the flatlands of 1960’s Adelaide, first as a truck-driving harpist and then as a double-bass-toting jazz man.
 Now they both just do what they love.

 Resources for Event Bookers, Venues and Promoters will be here.

 Link to Press Photos page.

 Link to Publicity Posters page.